StackExchange/StackExchange.Redis/Docs/Keys and Values.md

 Channels
 ---

-Channel names for pub/sub are represented by the `RedisChannel` type; this is largely identical to `RedisKey`, but is handled independently.
+Channel names for pub/sub are represented by the `RedisChannel` type; this is largely identical to `RedisKey`, but is handled independently since while channel-names are rightly first-class elements, they do not affect command routing.

 Scripting
 ---